aws-samples/genai-quickstart-pocs/README.md

 1. **Amazon Bedrock Translation POC**
     This is sample code demonstrating the use of Amazon Bedrock and Generative AI to translate text from a source to target language.
+Additionally, this demo also includes an Amazon Translate usecase.

     ![Screen Recording of Amazon Bedrock Translation POC](genai-quickstart-pocs-python/amazon-bedrock-translation-poc/images/demo.gif)